pyapp-kit/magicgui/docs/examples/napari/napari_parameter_sweep.md

 1. `filters.gaussian` accepts a `numpy` array, but we want to work with `napari` layers that store the data in a `layer.data` attribute.
 So we need an adapter.
-2. We'd like to add some [type annotations](../type_inference.md#type-inference) to the signature that were not provided by `filters.gaussian`
+2. We'd like to add some [type annotations](type-inference) to the signature that were not provided by `filters.gaussian`

-*Note: a later tutorial will demonstrate how to use [wrapt](https://github.com/GrahamDumpleton/wrapt) to adapt functions like this in more automated way*

 #### type annotations

-As described in the [image arithmetic tutorial](../napari_img_math/#connect-event-listeners-for-interactivity), we take advantage of napari's built in support for `magicgui` by annotating our function parameters and return value as napari `Layer` types.  `napari` will then tell `magicgui` what to do with them, creating a dropdown with a list of current layers for our `layer` parameter, and automatically adding the result of our function to the viewer when called.
+As described in the [image arithmetic tutorial](napari_img_math), we take advantage of napari's built in support for `magicgui` by annotating our function parameters and return value as napari `Layer` types.  `napari` will then tell `magicgui` what to do with them, creating a dropdown with a list of current layers for our `layer` parameter, and automatically adding the result of our function to the viewer when called.

 ### the magic part